Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 No, not quite.

-This other person I'm going to introduce, between them is where it all started falling
+This other person I'm going to introduce between them is where it all started falling apart a little bit.

-worked at the Dolphin Lab and eventually even moved in and lived there.
+and soon she worked at the Dolphin Lab and eventually even moved in and lived there.

 She worked closely with a dolphin named Peter.

-Back to Shriver, Hal Lovett decided to bunk up
+Back to Shriver,

-in one of the dolphin-friendly areas of the house,
+Howellovett decided to bunk up in one of the dolphin-friendly areas of the house,

-setting up a bed in the middle of a flooded room
+setting up a bed in the middle of a flooded room,

-to maintain a bit of privacy and dryness.
+and surrounded it with shower curtains to maintain a bit of privacy and dryness.

-Privacy from the dolphins.
+Privacy from the dolphins

-Yeah, you know, when she wanted to sleep,
+Yeah, you know, when she wanted to sleep

-she could have a sleep separate from the dolphins.
+she could have a sleep separate

-I don't know why, but your use of the word dryness, like, it's really, like, it really
+your use of the word dryness, like

-Okay, so we are going to talk about my expert.
+Okay, so we are going to talk about my

-We don't have time because Matt gave us that list of 85 names that we won't be speaking
+We don't have time because Matt gave us that list

-about.
-That was a bit I probably could have cut.
+That was a bit I probably

-A list of everyone we'd rather hear about.
+Everyone we'd rather hear about.

 A list of actual scientists.